phys-jychen/dss-ecal/README.md

 Then, the environment with CMake 3.14.3, Geant4-10.06-patch-01, and ROOT 6.20/00 is configured.
 As long as no compilation errors are raised and the CMake version requirement is met, other versions on the LCG are also acceptable (mind your version of Geant4!). :stuck_out_tongue:

 ## Installation & Compilation
-Having set up the environment, this project can be cloned from GitHub and compiled in a normal way:
+Having set up the environment, this project can be cloned from GitHub and compiled normally:
 ```shell
 git clone git@github.com:phys-jychen/dss-ecal.git
 cd dss-ecal